“We think that the tribe is like an eagle. One wing is male and the other is female. And only when the two wings are equal, the tribe is able to fly.”

 “It is important to highlight that they did not do their work isolated from the communities.
 Through workshops, they interacted with the communities that responded by accompanying them, taking them to the sites, showing them their areas to work on populations of different species.
 It is important that scientific knowledge resonates among the communities and among the women of those communities,” added Alex Cortés, Research Director of the ProAves Foundation.

-This is how in a month and a half, five young women, with their selected projects and expectations in tow, crossed almost half the country of residence or work to arrive where the morichales and savannahs of the Colombian Orinoquía begin their journey towards the Amazon jungle.
+This is how in a month and a half, five young women, with their selected projects and expectations in tow, crossed almost half of Colombia to arrive where the morichales and savannahs of the Colombian Orinoquía begin their journey towards the Amazon jungle.

 The ProAves El Jaguar Reserve in Mapiripán